Automated customs declarations: optimize your international trade in 2025

 The digital transformation of customs processes can be met with resistance.
 To facilitate adoption :

-- Involve teams right from the assessment phase: Employees must be actors of change
+- Involve teams from the assessment phase onwards: Employees must be active participants in change.

-- Train progressively: A tailored training program reduces anxiety about new technologies
+- Train gradually: A tailored training program reduces anxiety about newtechnologies.

-- Communicate concrete benefits: The focus should be on improving working conditions, not cutting jobs.
+- Communicate the concrete benefits: The emphasis should be on improving working conditions, not on job cuts.

 Data security and confidentiality